flux-framework/flux-core/doc/man3/flux_rpc.rst

 FLUX_RPC_NORESPONSE
    No response is expected.
-The request will not be assigned a matchtag, and the returned flux_future_t is immediately fulfilled, and may simply be destroyed.
+The request will not be assigned a matchtag, and the returned :type:`flux_future_t` is immediately fulfilled, and may simply be destroyed.

 FLUX_RPC_STREAMING
    The RPC is for a service that may send zero or more non-error responses,